kraemer-lab/DART-Pipeline/.github/ISSUE_TEMPLATE/new-metric.md

 ---
-name: New metric
+name: New dataset
-about: Request to add a new metric
+about: Request to add a new dataset
-title: "[METRIC] "
+title: "[data] "
 labels: ''
 assignees: ''